Jishan-Kapoor/sum-of-sales-1e082/README.md

 - Key Features:
   - Fetches data from `data.csv`
   - Calculates and displays the total sales amount
+  - Lists each product with its total sales in the table `#product-sales`
+  - Updates `#total-sales` to keep it accurate after rendering
   - Utilizes Bootstrap 5 for styling

 ## Code Explanation
 This web app is built using HTML and JavaScript.
 Key features include:
 - Fetching data from `data.csv` file using JavaScript.
 - Summing the sales column to calculate the total amount.
+- Listing each product with its total sales in the Bootstrap table `#product-sales`.
+- Keeping `#total-sales` accurate after rendering.
 - Setting the page title to "Sales Summary 892d05c0".
 - Loading Bootstrap 5 from jsdelivr for enhanced styling.